 - I Won’t Take Your Hand Monsieur Manet: In 2007, Lewis performed a tribute to painter Paul Cézanne by videotaping a hand-washing ritual in each of the 27 fountains of Aix-en-Provence, France.
 The title comes from the greeting Cézanne is said to have given Édouard Manet (I Won’t Take Your Hand, Monsieur Manet, I Have Not Washed in Eight Days).
 The result was a series of video loops viewable on several monitors at once.

 Glenn Lewis has appeared in some two hundred solo and group exhibitions.
 His prolific output includes sculpture, performance, environments, synchronized swimming, multimedia, correspondence art, film, photography, dinner parties and parades.
 He is a founding member of the Western Front, founded in 1973 and continuing today as a studio and exhibition venue for artists working outside gallery tradition.

-Glenn Lewis on the 2017 GG Award in Visual Arts page, here.
+Glenn Lewis on the 2017 GG Award in Visual Arts video, here.

 An online timeline catalog of his early work, here.

 This is #22 in the series 150 Artists.